 Chapter 4, P.L.
 2001 provided increased benefits to certain members of the Consolidated Police and Firemen's Pension Fund who retired prior to December 29, 1989 with at least 25 years of creditable service.
 The benefit increase is effective November 1, 2001.
-The maximum amount of the increase is 5% of the retiree's final compensation.
-For those with 30 or more years or service, the total pension would increase from 65% to 70% of final compensation.
+The maximum amount of the increase was 5% of the retiree's final compensation.
+For those with 30 or more years of service, the total pension benefit would increase from 65% to 70% of final compensation.

-As a result of this legislation, cost-of-living benefits payable to eligible retirees will also increase.
-The State, not the local municipalities, will be responsible for these costs.
+As a result of this legislation, cost-of-living benefits payable to eligible retirees also increased.
+The State, not the local municipalities, is responsible for these costs.